 We were also instructed that we should perform the sign of the cross, with the invocation INRI, the sign pinned to the cross at the crucifiction, last thing before we went to sleep, just in case we died during the night, unblessed, our infant souls ready prey for the devil.
 This used to cause a fair amount of worry over timing: would you be falling asleep right away, or should you wait a bit?
 If I should die, before I wake, I pray the Lord my soul to take ...

-The same afternoon, on leaving the classroom, feeling very unwell, the cool rain falling on Mrs Angry's fevered face felt like a blessing, and indeed a miracle, as she knew her illness meant time off school, and an escape from the daily torture.
+The same afternoon, on leaving the classroom, feeling very unwell, the cool rain falling on my fevered face felt like a blessing, and indeed a miracle, as I knew illness meant time off school, and an escape from the daily torture.

 Later that afternoon, safely home, lying curled up in bed, reading a child's guide to the Greek myths, (yes, a library book) luxuriating in the thought of no school, was absolute bliss.
 A temporary reprieve.
 Of course, on return to school, so many lessons missed meant more mistakes, and more punishment from Miss O' Donovan.